-Before reading the summary of a book, you are attracted by its cover, right?
+Before reading the summary of a book, you’re attracted to its cover, right?

 Well, for a podcast, it’s exactly the same thing.
 The cover of a show or the cover of an episode is the first thing that listeners see in their streaming application. 😁

-So take advantage of this opportunity to show the DNA of your podcast and, why not, give a quick look at your show with only one picture of the topics you will cover in your podcast.
+So take advantage of this opportunity to show the DNA of your podcast and, why not give a quick look at your show with only one picture of the topics you’ll cover in your podcast.